 Legal intervention is required to enforce binding contracts.
 In practice, enforcement of alimony and child support contracts is imperfect.
 This is not simply a matter of lack of resources or determination on the part of the legal authorities.
-There is a basic conflict between private needs and social needs that results from the externalities that prevail in the marriage market.
+There is a basic conflict between private needs and social needs that results from the externalities that prevail in the dissol marriage market.
 One issue is that parents and child interests may conflict, even if parents care about their children.
 For instance, a mother may choose to remarry even if the child under her custody is harmed, because she gains more than the child from the presence of a new spouse.
 Another issue is the impact of the divorce and fertility decisions of a given couple on the prospects for remarriage and the gains from remarriage of others.
 In marriage markets with frictions, competition does not force a couple to internalize the impact on potential mates, because meetings are to a large extent random and rents prevail.
 Therefore, a contract that a couple is willing to sign is not necessarily optimal from a social point of view.
 A related issue is that contracts that couples are willing to sign may at the time of marriage, before the quality of match is observed, may be inefficient ex-post after divorce has occurred and the impact of the contract on the divorce and fertility decisions is not relevant any more.
 In this case, the partners may wish to renegotiate, thereby creating a lower level of welfare for both of them from an ex-ante point of view.

-The benefits from having children depend on the contracts that the parents employ to regulate these decisions and on the prospects of remarriage that are determined in the marriage market.
-Consequently, the incentives to produce children depend not only on the risk of divorce, triggered by changing circumstances in a specific household, such as falling out of love, but also on the general situation in the marriage market.
+The benefits from having children depend on the contracts that the parents employ to regulate these decisions and on the prospects of remarriage that are determined in the dissol marriage market.
+Consequently, the incentives to produce children depend not only on the risk of divorce, triggered by changing circumstances in a specific household, such as falling out of love, but also on the general situation in the dissol marriage market.
 The larger is the proportion of couples that divorce, the better are the remarriage prospects.
 In the absence of children, or with children but adequate transfers, this would increase the probability of divorce.
 However, with children, remarriage may have a negative effect on the child because the new husband of the custodial mother may be less interested in its welfare.
-We may refer to this problem as the "Cinderella effect" (see Case et al., 1999).
+We may refer to this problem as the "Cinderella effect" (see Case et al., 2003).
 This effect reduces the incentive of the non custodial father to support the child, because part of the transfer is "eaten" by the new husband.
-In addition, non custodial parents who are committed to their custodial ex-spouse are less attractive as potential mates for remarriage.
-Thus, the larger is the proportion of such individuals among the divorcees, the less likely it is that a particular couple will divorce, and the more likely it is that each couple will have children.
-In this chapter, we use a simple model to illustrate the interactions among these considerations in a general equilibrium framework and highlight the potential consequences for parents and children.
+Indeed, the available US data shows clearly that child support payments and alimony combined are more rare and lower when the custodial mother is married $^3$ between employers and workers, in which partnerships break without a trace.